 For more ethical school supply shopping, check out Yoobi and

 Going Zero Waste's "Ultimate List of Zero Waste School Supplies."

 "Woven Joy, a Fair Trade Federation member, is a faith-based nonprofit organization working with artisans in the Philippines to create, produce and sell some of the world's finest quality handwoven friendship goods.”
 They sell handwoven bookmarks and custom bookmarks which can be personalized with your child's name.

 KidKnits motto is “You’re never too young to change a life on the other side of the world.”
-KidKnits "started with the very simple idea of a nine-year old girl – to make hats out of hand-made yarn from Rwanda."
-KidKnits sells knit kits for kids.
-They also offer a curriculum for kids, the Global Change is in Your Hands Workbook, which is perfect for classroom teachers, Sunday-School teachers and home schoolers.
+They offer a curriculum for kids, the Global Change is in Your Hands Workbook, which is perfect for classroom teachers, Sunday-School teachers and home schoolers.
 Lesson plans are available for download on the website.

-Ten Thousand Villages started 65 years ago with the Mennonite Central Committee to "provide sustainable economic opportunities for artisans in developing countries by creating a viable marketplace for their products in North America."
-They sell cool tin lunch boxes and sand which keepers.
+Ten Thousand Villages, "the original fair trader", started in 1946.
+They sell cool tin lunch boxes, lunch bags and sand which keepers.
 (To also look for their products in a retail store near you, click here.)